 \section{Numerical experiments}

 In this section, we present a sequence of numerical results.
 We begin with a convergence test, which confirms the convergence result from Theorem \ref{theorem:convloc} numerically.
 Next, we demonstrate the improved stability properties (even for the elliptic case) by the novel construction \eqref{eq:deflocttsp}; see Remark \ref{remark:stabH1}.
-Moreover, we demonstrate that the proposed method is also applicable to heterogeneous Helmholtz problems.
-Lastly, we consider a scattering scenario with relatively large wave number and evaluate the condition numbers of the respective levels.
+Moreover, we demonstrate that the proposed method is also applicable to heterogeneous Helmholtz problems. { A high-frequency scenario underlines the effectiveness of the proposed numerical method also for such regimes. } Lastly, we consider a scattering scenario with relatively large wave number and evaluate the condition numbers of the respective levels.
 This confirms the statement of Theorem \ref{theorem:uniformsteps} numerically.